Friday, December 7, 2012

 Jessica Lange had a bad time with KONG.
 She was unprepared for the critical thrashing she received--unjustly--and retreated from the limelight.
 She regrouped and started his career again, this time with an eye towards being the serious actor she was.
 She was worlds apart from Dwan as Cora in the 1981 remake of THE POSTMAN ALWAYS RINGS TWICE, showing serious dramatic acting chops.
 She was grounded and endearing as Julie in 1982's TOOTSIE, and incendiary as Frances Farmer in 1982's FRANCES.
 Never again would her acting ability be questioned.
 If anything, the subsequent work she did over the next four decades proved what a great job she did in Kong.

 Charles Grodin continued working after Kong, appearing in a wide range of films both small and large.
-He would occasionally break out in a larger role, such as 1978's HEAVEN CAN WAIT, 1980's SEEMS LIKE OLD TIMES, and 1988's MIDNIGHT RUN, but mostly he worked consistently.
+He would occasionally break out in a larger role, such as 1978's HEAVEN CAN WAIT, 1980's SEEMS LIKE OLD TIMES, and 1988's MIDNIGHT RUN, but mostly he worked consistently in smaller films and role.
 He also hosted a talk show for a couple of years in the 1990's.

 Home Video